• What Clothing Should You Pack for Argentina?

 • Day Bags

 Whatever type of bag you choose it’s a good idea to put a simple combination lock on the bag for airline travel – recently there was a large bust of airport employees stealing from luggage at Ezeiza, Argentina’s main international airport.
-Hopefully that ended the airport bag theft, but a small lock is not much cost for some peace of mind.
+Hopefully that ended the airport bag theft, but a small lock is a low-cost item that can bring some peace of mind.

 What type of cameras to bring to Argentina?

 If you are looking to get professional quality photos of course you’ll want a digital SLR such as the Canon Rebel T5 Digital SLR Camera Kit with a 18-55mm lens.
 Nikon loyalists will want a dependable camera such as the Nikon D3300 with a 18-55mm lens.
 As with many cameras of this league they both have built in GPS and Wifi, so that you can geotag photos and instantly share them on social media.
 You’ll also want a good general lens with a range of apertures such as a Canon 28-135mm lens for the Canon or a Nikkor 24-85mm auto-focus vibration-reduction lens for the Nikon.
 If you plan to do a lot of photography you’ll also want a lightweight tripod such as the Gitzo carbon traveler tripod which is a durable carbon fiber tripod or a Slik Sprint Pro II tripod, which is a less-expensive aluminum tripod.